Police Directorate of Montenegro: Resources

-Police Headquarters building is located on 22 Svetog Petra Cetinjskog Boulevard, Podgorica.
-It was erected in 2010 and has 9360 m2.
+Police directorate headquarters are located in central Podgorica, at 22 Svetog Petra Cetinjskog Boulevard.
+Major police management offices are split between Monumental Ministry of Interior building, erected in 1950s, and adjacent Podgorica police station building, in operation since 2010.

 The Police Academy is located in Danilovgrad, and provides both basic police education, and professional and specialized training.
 The Forensic Center is also located in Danilovgrad.

 Montenegro's Civil Police Aviation Unit forms part of the Montenegro Government Aviation Unit, and purchased its first aircraft in 1972, with three more SA341 Gazelles transferred from the military air force in the 1990s.
 Aviation unit also operates two Augusta-Bell AB412.
 All helicopters are based at Golubovci Airport, Podgorica.